 German biotech company, Greenovation has received a broad ranging US patent for its unique moss-based biopharmaceutical production technology.

+The company's first US patent covers the use of plant-based glycol-engineering and offers wide-ranging protection for the processing of plant-specific sugar residues as an alternative to conventional production techniques.
+By genetically engineering mosses to produce specific proteins as well as to over-express the glycotransferases that glycosylate the proteins, biopharmaceutical products can be produced in a cost effective and safe manner.
+Greenovation's chief scientific officer, Dr Gilbert Gorr estimates that this technology could lead to bioprocess cost reductions of around 50 per cent.
 These cost savings derive from a variety of sources most notably from the fact that the moss only needs water, minerals and a light source to produce the biopharmaceuticals rather than the expensive cell culture medium often needed to produce these drugs.

+Last June, Greenovation signed a licensing deal with Bayer Innovation allowing them access to the company's protein glycosylation in plants.
 At the time Gerd Seidl, global project leader for this field at Bayer innovation said: "Collaboration with Greenovation will give us access to innovative glycosylaiton technology that will complement our own skills and technologies and ahs particular applicability to our work on plant-made pharmaceuticals."